 For most people, managing all their social media profiles at the same time ends up being a logistic nightmare.
-They have to log in and log out of every single social network, remember what to post, where and how often and set reminders to create posts, approve and share messages and interact with network-specific audiences.
+They have to log in and log out of every single social network, remember what to post, where, and how often, and set reminders to create posts, approve and share messages and interact with network-specific audiences.

-Business or Personal?
+Business Or Personal?

-Before getting into specific tools designed for managing social media profiles, first, you need to figure out whether you want to manage your personal, business or both accounts the same time.
+Before getting into specific tools designed for managing social media profiles, first, you need to figure out whether you want to manage your personal, business, or both accounts at the same time.
 Next, it is best that you make a list of all of the social media accounts you’d like to manage and research an app that works with all those social networks.

-What this does is not only keep you organized at all times but also makes you or your team accountable for what gets posted, when, by whom and on which accounts.
-Most tools come equipped with historical logs, which display all the posts, changes and edits you or your team made.
+What this does is not only keep you organized at all times but also make you or your team accountable for what gets posted, when, by whom, and on which accounts.
+Most tools come equipped with historical logs, which display all the posts, changes, and edits you or your team made.